-Pay for MPs was one of the demands of the early Radicals and it remains essential that it is fixed at a level that is sufficient to permit candidates without private wealth to be elected without suffering a critical drop in earnings or exposing them to the temptation to seek to peddle influence, or to have second jobs.
-Resolving this issue would increase accountability and the status of MPs, ensure that people from all walks of life can stand for Parliament, and to ensure that being an MP becomes a full time job.
+Pay for MPs was one of the demands of the early Radicals and it remains essential that it is fixed at a level sufficient to permit candidates without private wealth to be elected without suffering a critical drop in earnings or exposing them to the temptation to seek to peddle influence.
+Resolving this issue will increase accountability and the status of MPs, ensure that people from all walks of life can stand for Parliament, and require that being an MP becomes a full time job.

 - it be made a criminal offence for MPs to accept payment to represent outside interests;